devbytyler/TeslaPlanner/README.md

 # TeslaPlanner

 ## Model

-Project collaborators:
+#Project collaborators:
-Tyler & Jamie
+- Tyler & Jamie are the team for me